Three NFL games moved due to COVID-19 outbreaks

 Previously, the NFL did not plan to move any games because of coronavirus outbreaks.
 It even said forfeits “could be in play.”
 But recent developments with the omicron strain of COVID-19 has changed the league's thinking — as did several outbreaks across the league entering Week 15 of the season.

-“I pay my player dues just to get lied to and the rules bent! ” linebacker K.J.
+“I pay my player dues just to get lied to and the rules bent!”
+Raiders linebacker K.J.
 Wright tweeted at the league and the players' union.
 “If it was the other way around I swear we would be playing tomorrow.”

+Eagles safety Rodney McLeod tweeted: “So we have to suffer, and compromise our schedule because of another teams mistake.
+Make it make sense!”

 Last season, in the midst of the coronavirus, the NFL completed its season on schedule, but had to reschedule 15 games, some to midweek.
 In July, NFL Commissioner Roger Goodell warned the 32 teams that no games would be rescheduled under such circumstances and, instead, forfeits could happen.